The Cool Ones: Cast

 In an uncredited appearance: one of the dancers is Teri Garr, specifically as one of the Whiz-Bam girls.

 Reception

-The film received mostly negative reviews and is now viewed as something of a 60's cult musical.
+The film received mostly negative reviews, and it now is viewed as something of a 1960s cult musical.
 From the blog Comet Over Hollywood:The Cool Ones has earned a place on my list of the worst movies that I have ever seen.
-But then at the same time, it’s so bad you can’t look away and have to watch the whole movie.
+But then at the same time, it's so bad you can't look away and have to watch the whole movie.

 And from the New York Times:The Cool Ones [is] a rock 'n' roll comedy, so-called, about a pop singer (Debbie Watson) who is on the rise and a big-name crooner (Gil Peterson) who is on the skids.
 Roddy McDowall is their manager who engineers them into a publicity romance which has—shall we say?—repercussions.
 I venture to guess this will disgust even the kids.